I saw Mr Thembinkosi Ntshingila for an eye test recently. He was born in 1957.

 Strictly speaking Max was his uncle, but his Dad died when he was very young and his uncle Max took him in and raised him as his own in Phomolong.

-He told me that besides the buses (remember “Max Express”? yellow and green, I seem to remember) Max owned two shops, plus a petrol station in Swaziland.
+He told me that besides the buses – remember “Max Express” buses? yellow and green, I seem to remember – Max owned two shops, plus a petrol station in Swaziland.

 Max died in 1978 aged 60.
-His empire collapsed when he died, as his kids “were spoilt” and “none of them could manage anything”.
+His empire collapsed when he died, as his kids “were spoilt” and “none of them could manage anything”, according to Thembinkosi.

-Max had sent Thembinkosi to college and he ended up in Durban working for Engen or Sapref or one of those places.
-Retired now, he plays the horses for fun and I see him at the tote on the roof of our centre quite often.
+Max had sent Thembinkosi to college and he ended up in Durban working for Engen or Sapref or one of those fuel refinery places.
+Retired now, he plays the horses for fun and I see him at the tote on the roof of our centre occasionally.

 One of his nieces lives in it.